 - Then add onions, curry leaves and green chilies.
 Saute for 2 to 3 mins.
 Sprinkle hing.

 - Add chopped tomatoes, turmeric and salt.
 Saute for 2 mins.
 Cook covered on a medium heat until they turn mushy.
+Open the lid and saute on a medium high heat until all of the raw flavor vanishes from tomatoes.

 - Pour water and bring it to a boil.
 Taste the water and adjust the salt.
 The water must be slightly salty.